monish001/frontend-nanodegree-mobile-portfolio/README.md

 Profile, optimize, measure... and then lather, rinse, and repeat.
 Good luck!

 ####Part 1: FIXES DONE FOR 'Optimize PageSpeed Insights score for index.html'
-- Minification of CSS using gulp-clean-css.
+- Minification of CSS using `gulp-clean-css`.
-- Concatination of CSS using gulp-useref.
+- Concatination of CSS using `gulp-useref`.
-- Minification & Concatination of JS using gulp-uglify.
+- Minification & Concatination of JS using `gulp-uglify`.
-- Minification of html using gulp-htmlmin.
+- Minification of html using `gulp-htmlmin`.
-- Responsive images using gulp-responsive-images and SRCSET attribute in IMG tag.
+- Responsive images using `gulp-responsive-images` and SRCSET attribute in IMG tag.
-- Image compression using gulp-imagemin.
+- Image compression using `gulp-imagemin`.
 - Compression of static resources using npm package `compression` for expressJS.
 - Scripts in all HTML pages moved to the bottom of the page.